 |Holley Kitchen made precious memories with her children on their IoH Legacy RetreatⓇ|

 After losing Holley to metastatic breast cancer, Kendra made a personal commitment to honor her friend’s legacy by impacting more families like the Kitchens.
-As part of that promise, Kendra Scott has sponsored two Inheritance of Hope Legacy RetreatsⓇ with additional plans to continue the partnership.
-Holley Day this year is October 13, 2019.
+As part of that promise, Kendra Scott has sponsored three Inheritance of Hope Legacy RetreatsⓇ with additional plans to continue the partnership.
+Holley Day this year is October 13.

 Mother-daughter duo Kathy and Jackie Seaman were trying on necklaces at the Kendra Scott store in Fairfax, Virginia, on Holley Day 2018 when they realized a very meaningful connection to IoH.
 In-store IoH volunteer Teresa Bosch explained why she was there, but the Seamans already knew what IoH was all about.